Signs You Were Raised by a Narcissist: Healing Begins Here

 Inconsistent Love and Affection

-Narcissistic parents often exhibit inconsistent love and affection.
+Narcissistic parents including the grandparents often exhibit inconsistent love and affection.

 This creates a confusing and unstable emotional environment for their children.